Search This Blog

 to stay my vibrating hand.

-The woods (still) contain clearings, dappled spots of softness within.
+The woods (still) contain clearings,

-Still: the invitation for wildness.
+for wildness.

-I do not expect you to avail.
+I do not expect your availing.

 Still, still.